 When Darin (aka Mr.B) attended one of our very first open houses in early 2020, he knew he had to be part of the Changemaker team.
 Launching an independent school was not a new experience for Darin.
 In the 90s he worked with his uncle to start an independent school for students with learning disabilities that still exists in Calgary today.
 He also sat on the board of directors for a new sports-focused school in 2010 in addition to teaching at several private schools including Foothills Academy and River Valley school.

 Darin has worked extensively with children with a variety of needs in school and camp settings for nearly thirty years.
 Darin believes strongly in a student-centred education that offers holistic and real-life experiences.
 He is an expert at supporting every child 'where they are at' as they develop an authentic identity and discover their own path to great success.

 Darin is an avid outdoorsmen and athlete and enjoys both playing and coaching many sports including disc golf, volleyball, basketball, track and field, enduro-cross, rock climbing and mountain biking.
-Darin is also an Emergency Medical Responder.
+Darin is also an emergency medical responder and former volunteer firefighter.
 He is a loving husband and devoted father to two teenage daughters.